Construction of a children’s hospital in the Ibb province

 People in Yemen have been suffering from the effects of the civil war since 2013.
 Many were driven out of their homes and poverty itself is a huge challenge.
 Many of these internal refugees live in the Ibb province, the most densely populated and poorest region in the country.
 Children in this region are no longer provided with the urgently needed medical care, which for us is deemed as obvious.
 To provide humanitarian care for children, we are going to build a hospital.
 There will be ambulant as well as stationary care, to cover the full spectrum of the in-person medical primary care, with the focus being on sick children.

 Our “Thuraya” hospital (see “Learn more”) will be adapted to the local circumstances.
-Compared to hospitals in developed countries, the construction and running are notably cheaper, and this is why we as an organization can make this hospital happen – but we need your help! €250.000,00 are already available for the construction of the hospital.
+Compared to hospitals in developed countries, the construction and running are notably cheaper, and this is why we as an organization can make this hospital happen – but we need your help! € 440.000,00 are already available for the construction of the hospital.

 Why now?

 Because Thuraya, like too many others, did not survive: When the 2-year-old girl fell ill, her family could not afford to pay for the medical care that she so desperately needed.
 They could not even afford to get her to the hospital.
 Her father contacted our organization, and she was taken to a hospital.
 Unfortunately, Thuraya was already so weak that she passed away within a few days.
 Her fate is no exception, but part of the daily tragedies that affect the civil war shaken Yemen.
 According to the UN estimate, 1 child in Yemen under the age of 5 dies every 10 minutes from treatable causes.
 Thuraya’s story, even if it is one of many, resonated with us.
-This is why we decided to build the “Thuraya Kinderklinik” directly in the Ibb region, which will be reachable for around 50.000 residents in a 5km radius, to provide pediatric care.
+This is why we decided to build the “Thuraya Kinderklinik” directly in the Ibb region, which will be reachable for around 50.000 residents in a 10 km radius, to provide pediatric care.

 Scheduling